 Does your association or chamber of commerce have committees in place?
-Perhaps you have an event planning committee, a fundraising committee, and/or a diversity and inclusion committee.
+Perhaps you have an event planning committee, a fundraising committee and/or a diversity and inclusion committee.

 But let us ask you this: For whatever committees you have set up, how do you evaluate their success?
 Do you track specific deliverables?
 Do you send committee members a self-assessment once their term is up?